ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 Let's stop with the banking email theme, and have fun with Netflix instead.

-The website was missing from the phishing message in the previous task.
+The website was missing from the phishing message in the first task.

 How about we just... create one?
 How difficult it can be?